Vokera Underheating due to incorrect thermostat configuration or placement.

 Possible Causes

-Thermostat installed in unusually cold or draughty area, Setback or eco mode limiting maximum temperature, Incorrect system type or maximum flow temperature configured, Oversized open-plan area for single thermostat
+Thermostat installed in an unusually cold or draughty area; setback or eco mode limiting maximum temperature; incorrect system type or maximum flow temperature configured; oversized open-plan area for a single thermostat.

 How to Fix / Troubleshooting